sunidhi-789/amazon-clone/README.md

 # amazon-clone
 <br>
-this is just the layout made by using html and css
+this is a clone made by using html and css